NeilWJames/simple-taxonomy-refreshed/docs/readme.md

 This plugin provides a no-code process to manage your taxonomies - either by defining your own or by adding additional function to existing ones.

-Supports adding one or more taxonomies (either hierarchical or tag) to any objects registered on your installation.
+Supports adding one or more taxonomies (either hierarchical or tag) to any post type registered on your installation.

-This plugin started as a functional conversion from [Simple Taxonomy](https://wordpress.org/plugins/simple-taxonomy/) and developed on WordPress 5.1-6.2 and PHP 7.2-8.1.
+This plugin started as a functional conversion from [Simple Taxonomy](https://wordpress.org/plugins/simple-taxonomy/) and developed on WordPress 5.1-6.7 and PHP 7.2-8.2.

 This plugin allows you to add a taxonomy just by giving them a name and some options in the backend.
 It then creates the taxonomy for you and takes care of the URL rewrites.